 This beautiful spot has a summer camp-like vibe with lots of fun activities.
 We spend the next two days kayaking on the river, hiking, and getting to know one another through team building activities.
 We also take an afternoon to visit the city of Segovia to view its spanning aqueduct and towering cathedral.

 Transfer by high speed train from Madrid to Barcelona.
 Visit the sites of Park Guell, including the longest park bench in the world!
 Take a bike tour and enjoy lunch at La Boqueria market.
 Walk up Passeig de la Gracia and Avenida Diagonal to enjoy some of Barcelona’s most unique Modernism architecture, including several Gaudi buildings.
 Explore La Sagrada Familia and visit Camp Nou soccer stadium.
 We’ll also find some beach time before wrapping up this adventure!

 We have a final celebratory dinner before we say our goodbyes to this beautiful country and our new friends!
 The trip comes to an end, and we fly home.

-Global Works will arrange a chaperoned group flight for this program.
+The Global Works chaperoned Group Flight departs from New York (JFK) for this program.
 Airfare is not included in the tuition.
-Please visit our Flight & Travel Arrangements page for more information about booking the flight and the travel days.
+Please visit the Group Flight Portal to book your flight after enrollment and Flight & Travel Arrangements for more information about travel days.

 Please note that this itinerary is subject to change.